cs1302uga/cs1302-ce06/README.md

    files under the `bin` subdirectory, use the `find` command as follows:

    ```
-   $ find src
+   $ find bin
    ```

    Notice that interfaces are compiled the same way as classes.
-In your note, write down the path for each `.class` file that the compiler generated based on the output of `find`.
+In your notes, write down the path for each `.class` file that the compiler generated based on the output of `find`.

-1. Compile `Car.java`.
-Uh-oh.
+1. Compile `Car.java`.  *Uh-oh*. (╯°□°）╯︵ ┻━┻

    * What compile-time error was generated?
    * Why did you receive this error?

-   Modify `Car.java` to fix the error and recompile.
+   Modify `Car.java` to fix the error and recompile. ┬─┬ノ( º _ ºノ)

 1. Compile and execute `Driver.java`.
 It should run properly once `Car.java` is compiled.
 For now, we only have a single class (`Car.java`) that implements `Drivable`.
 Notice that the `test` method in `Driver.java`